Skip to main content Skip to navigation

 4. The activity has occurred during the didactic year for which you are hoping to use it for.

-Please note: The examples provided for each area below do not encompass an exhaustive list or depict what activities you must engage in.
-They are provided to help you get an idea of what type activities you might engage in for a particular area.
-If you are unsure if an activity can count/what to engage in after reading the guidelines presented above and about each co-curricular area, please reach out to your advisor.
+The examples below are not exhaustive lists.
+They are provided to help you get an idea of what type activities you could engage in for each area.
+If you are unsure if an activity can count/or need ideas, please reach out to your advisor.

 Public Health